nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 up in thim blue-cover story books.
 My God! the things I’ve seen!
 Working with white folks, so dickty and high-and-mighty, you think theyse nevah oncet naked and thim feets nevah touch ground.
-Yet all the silks and furs and shining diamonds can’t hide the misery a them lives....
+Yet all the silks and furs and shining diamonds can’t hide the misery a them lives.<span class="three-dots"></span>
 Servants and heartbreakers from outside stealing the husband’s stuff.
 And all the men them that can’t find no sweet-loving life at home.
 Lavinia, I done seen life.”